 Some consular processes have resumed at this time, while others are still suspended or not operating at full capacity.
 Please check your local US embassy or consulate website for more information on your specific case.
 If you have questions about your ability to apply for a visa at this time, please contact email@example.com.

 Should new students be unable to secure a visa for study, I-20 or DS-2019 documentation would be deferred for a start date in a future semester, as the visa application process will be delayed.
 If this is your situation, please contact firstname.lastname@example.org as soon as possible.
 With this change, students will receive a new I-20 or DS-2019 for the delayed visa application.

 During this time, SEVP has authorized the use of digital signatures on I-20s.
 If you are outside the Des Moines area and require a new I-20 for any reason (CPT, travel signature, etc.), we will be sending you a scan of the signed I-20.
 You will need to print any scanned documents and use them as originals.

 There are currently no COVID-19 travel restrictions based on location.

-Effective November 8, 2021, all non-immigrant, non-citizen air travelers to the U.S. will be required to be fully-vaccinated and to provide proof of vaccination status before boarding an airplane to the U.S. The CDC published a document that outlines the practical application of the proclamation, which you can find here.
+Effective Nov.
+8, 2021, all non-immigrant, non-citizen air travelers to the U.S. will be required to be fully-vaccinated and to provide proof of vaccination status before boarding an airplane to the U.S. The CDC published a document that outlines the practical application of the proclamation.
 This document gives more information on what type of documented proof of vaccination is accepted, a list of accepted vaccines, a full definition of what it means to be “fully-vaccinated against COVID-19”, and the full list of exemptions of individuals who do not have to present proof of being fully-vaccinated.